PDFs by language

 For medical questions, we encourage you to review our information with your doctor.

 If prostate cancer spreads to other parts of the body, it nearly always goes to the bones first.
-Bone metastasis can be painful and can cause other problems, such as fractures (breaks) or high blood calcium levels, which can be dangerous or even life threatening.
+Bone metastasis can be painful and can cause other problems, such as fractures (breaks), spinal cord compression (an area of cancer is pressing on the spinal cord), or high blood calcium levels, which can be dangerous or even life threatening.

 If the cancer has grown outside the prostate, preventing or slowing the spread of the cancer to the bones is a major goal of treatment.
 If the cancer has already reached the bones, controlling or relieving pain and other complications is also a very important part of treatment.

 Treatments such as hormone therapy, chemotherapy, and vaccines may help with this, but other treatments specifically target bone metastasis and the problems it may cause.